Placement exams are required for incoming freshman and offered throughout the year.

-English Composition Placement Exam
+English Placement Exam

-All incoming freshmen must take the English Composition placement exam to fulfill the requirement for graduation.
+All incoming freshmen must take the English placement exam to fulfill the requirement for graduation.
 This exam places you in either Composition 105 or Composition 106 (or the additive non-credit course Composition 099).
 You are given two hours to write a response to a two-page selection from a published author.
 There is no “correct” response to the question.
 This exam can only be taken once.

 Mathematics Placement Exam

-Another requirement for incoming freshmen is the Mathematics placement exam.
+An additional requirement for incoming freshmen is the Mathematics placement exam.
 This computer-based test has no time limit (though most students typically complete the exam within two hours).
 Calculators are not allowed for this test.
 Unlike English Composition, a student can take the Mathematics placement exam up to three times (with 30-day wait periods).
 This exam helps place the student into the appropriate course level.

 You are still required to take the University's English Composition and Mathematics placement exams even if you have taken the respective Advanced Placement exam or are transferring equivalent dual enrollment credits from another college.
 If your Advanced Placement score places you in a higher course level than the University placement score, your AP score will override the University placement score.

-You will receive your English Composition and Mathematics placement exam scores when you attend orientation.
+You will receive your English and Mathematics placement exam scores when you attend orientation.
 It is mandatory to have your placement exams completed and scored before you can attend orientation.

 Foreign Language Placement Exam